BiAPoL/blog/clesperanto_google_colab.md

 +-----------------------------------------------------------------------------+
 ```

+# Disclosure
+When reading this blog post, please have in mind that I'm one of the core developers of [clesperanto](https://clesperanto.net).
+I may be biased on the one side and even more interested on feedback on the other side.

 # Acknowledgements
 I would like to thank Florian Jug and Wei Ouyang for introducing me to Google Colab and showing me tips and tricks.